ihcsim/stolon-swarm/README.md

 At the time of this writing, there are no ways to view the services' logs directly in Docker 1.12.
 Refer this issue [here](https://github.com/portainer/portainer/issues/334).
 The workaround involves using `docker service ps` to determine which node the service task is scheduled to and run `docker logs` on that node.

 ## Hyper.sh
 This example shows how to create a stolon cluster with [hyper.sh](https://hyper.sh/).
-Hyper.sh is a CaaS solution that runs Docker images on plain hypervisor, without needing to create VMs.
+Hyper.sh is a CaaS solution that runs Docker images on plain hypervisor without needing to create VMs.
 The cluster consists of 3 etcd instances, 1 Sentinel instance, 3 Keeper instances and 1 Proxy instance.

 **The containers created in this example aren't free.
 Refer to the hyper.sh [pricing](https://hyper.sh/pricing.html) for details.**

-To set up a Stolon cluster of hyper containers and services without floating IPs, run:
+To set up a Stolon cluster without floating IPs, run:
 ```sh
 $ ETCD_TOKEN=xxxxxxx make hyper-up
 ```

-If you would like to experiment with floating IP (extra charges apply, first manually allocate a new floating IP:
+If you would like to experiment with floating IP (extra charges apply), first manually allocate a new floating IP:
 ```sh
 $ hyper fip allocate -y
 xxx.xxx.xxx.xxx